sirimuppala/customer-churn-prediction-amazon-sagemaker-workshop/README.md

 High level steps to run the workshop :

 1. Setup : Execute a cloudformation template that creates a Amazon SageMaker notebook.
-2. Build, train and deploy XGBoost model : Open the Jupyter notebook created in step 1 and execute the example notebook provided in SageMaker Examples --> Introduction to Applying Machine Learning --> xgboost_customer_churn.ipynb.
+2. Build, train and deploy XGBoost model : Open the Jupyter notebook created in step 1 and execute notebook cells to examine data, train/deploy the XGBoost model and make predictions.

 #### Step 1 - Setup

 In this step, you will execute a Cloud Formation template to setup workshop environment by creating:

 * SageMaker Notebook Instance: This notebook instance will be used as our lab environment.
+* SageMaker Notebook lifecycle configuration: Lifecycle configuration created to automatically clone this workshop repository including the notebook instance included for this workshop.
 * IAM Role : Role attached to the notebook instance that allows access to an S3 bucket to save training data and trained models.